 All late entered relays will be seeded as NT.

-Fees for ISI Championship Meets.
+D. Fees for ISI Championship Meets.

 Entry Fees.
-Entry Fees shall be set by the Technical Planning Committee, with approval by the Board of Directors.
+Entry Fees shall be set by the TPC, with approval by the Board of Directors.
 The Technical Planning Committee must set the entry fee by January 31st of the calendar year before the entry fees become effective.
-The entry fees are currently:

-$4.00 for individual events and $8.00 for relays for Regional Final Meets; and

-$5.25 for individual events and $10.50 for relays for all other ISI Championship Meets.

-The late entry fee will be double the regular entry fee.

 Entry Fees for Outreach Members.
-Outreach members of ISI may enter the maximum number of individual events for a total entry fee of $5.00, which includes the swimmer’s ISI swimmer splash fee and if charged, the swimmer’s facility-use fee.
+Outreach members may enter the maximum number of individual events for the ISI Swimmer Surcharge plus $2.00, which includes the swimmer’s ISI Swimmer Surcharge and if charged, the swimmer’s facility-use fee.
 The host club retains the entire entry fee for outreach swimmer; no splash fee is paid to ISI.

-ISI Swimmer Surcharge.
-Except for outreach swimmers, the ISI Swimmer Surcharge of $3.00 per swimmer shall be charged at all ISI Championship Meets.

 Facility Fee.
-The meet host shall attach the ISI Facility Fee request Form (APP-31) with the sanction request if it desires to charge a facility fee for hosting the meet.
+The meet host shall attach the ISI Facility Fee request Form (APP-31) with the sanction application if it desires to charge a facility fee for hosting the meet.
 The Facility Fee Request will be presented to the ISI Board of Directors for approval.

 Time Trials.
 The entry fee for sanctioned Time Trials at any ISI Championship Meet shall be twice the event entry fee.
 Fees collected for time trials are retained by the host club.

-Spectator Fees.
-Spectator entry fees may not be charged at any ISI Regional Finals.
-For all other ISI Championship Meets, the host clubs may elect to charge a spectator fee of $3.00 per session, $5.00 for an all-day pass, and $12.00 for an all-session pass.
-Children age twelve and younger shall not be charged a spectator fee.
+Entry and Spectator Fees.
+Subject to the approval of the ISI Board of Directors, it is the responsibility of the TPC to set the amount that a host club may charge for spectators fees at an ISI Championship Meet.
+Spectator fees will remain the same as the previous year’s rate unless the TPC changes them.
+Changes in the spectator fees must be presentated by the TPC to the ISI Board of Directos by January 31st of theyear prior to the ISI Championship Meets which are affected.